ssp4all/csc-510-hw-03/README.md

 ### 4. Automation of timekeeping:
 While testing the participants, we kept manual records of the amount of time they take for each bug for all three languages.
 It could be easily automated by creating a log file storing execution result information for each language.

-### 5. No diversity in the dataset:
+### 5. Lack of diversity in the dataset:
 We tested a total of 10 participants, all of them pursuing Masters in Computer Science.
 The collected data could have some bias because of the non-diverse nature of participants.
 A solution to this problem could be that we can perform this test on a large scale using a simple web app that records all the required parameters.

 ### 6. The code is not written by a regular user of that language.
 The authors of these codes were also new to these languages.
-Although they do have more time to write it and to test it; a "good" code in a particular language will most probably come from a person who had more experience in that particular language.
+Although they did had more time to write it and to test it; a "good" code in a particular language will most probably come from a person who had more experience in that particular language.

 ![Validity 6](https://github.com/ssp4all/csc-510-hw-03/blob/master/src/images/Validity_6.PNG)